Wernfried/xml-twig/README.md

 #### XML-Namespaces

 When the XML-Files uses [Namespaces](https://www.w3schools.com/xml/xml_namespaces.asp) then you can address the elements as they appear in the file, for example `cd:data`.
-With option `{ namespaces : true }` you will get access to the `Elt.namespace` property.
+With option `{ namespaces : true }` you will get access to the `.namespace` property.

 ### Read XML Document

-- Rean entire XML files at once
+- Read entire XML file at once

   This module is designed to read huge XML-Files.
 Of course, it work also well for small files.
 First create a Twig parser.
 Then create a Stream and pipe it to the parser.